zig-gamedev/zig-gamedev/README.md

 Zig compiler consists of a single ~60MB .zip file that needs to be downloaded separately.
 Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

-To build a sample application (assuming zig.exe is in the PATH):
+To build all sample applications (assuming `zig.exe` is in the PATH):

-1. Open terminal window.
+1. Open terminal window in the project root directory.
-1. 'cd' to sample application root directory (for example, `cd samples/simple_raytracer`).
 1. Run `zig build` command.
-1. Sample application will be build, assets and build artifacts will be copied to `samples/<sample_name>/zig-out/bin` directory.

-Behind the scenes `zig build` command performs following steps:

-1. `zig cc` builds all C/C++ libraries that application uses (imgui, cgltf).
-1. DirectX Shader Compiler (which can be found in [external/bin/dxc](external/bin/dxc) directory) is invoked to build all HLSL shaders.
-1. Zig code is compiled.
-1. Everything is linked together into single executable.
-1. Assets and build artifacts are copied to destination directory.

-You can look at [samples/simple_raytracer/build.zig](samples/simple_raytracer/build.zig) file to see how those steps are implemented in Zig build script.
+1. Build artifacts will show up in `zig-out/bin` folder.

+To build single sample application (assuming `zig.exe` is in the PATH):

+1. Open terminal window in the project root directory.
+1. Run `zig build <sample_name>` command.
+1. Build artifacts will show up in `zig-out/bin` folder.

+To list all available sample names run `zig build help` and navigate to `Steps` section.

 #### Build options